-In order to offer some additional help for those who’ve made New Year’s resolutions, and to build on my previous post, ‘New Year, New Me?‘, I decided to create a post about SMART goals.
-In my previous post I talked about making New Year’s resolutions into goals instead, but what you really should do is make those goals, SMART goals.
+In order to offer some additional help to those who’ve made New Year’s resolutions, and to build on my previous article, ‘New Year, New Me?‘, I decided to create an article about SMART goals.
+In my previous article, I talked about making New Year’s resolutions into goals instead, but what you really should do is make those goals, SMART goals.

-SMART goals are designed to turn what you want to change or achieve into well thought out and planned goals.
-Creating these well planned goals should make them easier to achieve, especially when compared to the usual New Year’s resolutions.
+SMART goals are designed to turn what you want to change or achieve into a well-thought-out and planned version of your goals.
+Creating these well-planned goals should make them easier to achieve, especially when compared to the usual New Year’s resolutions.

 How To Create SMART Goals